Go back to all articles

 Known problems

-I recommend the described approach to everyone who still keeps a lot of same parameters in different scripts.
-Just don’t forget to check the received values.
+I recommend the described approach to everyone who still keeps many of the same parameters in different scripts.
+Just don’t forget to check the values you received.

 Table of contents